turnly/turnly/docs/deployment.md

-# Athena — Production & Stage deployments
+# Turnly — Production & Stage deployments

 Infrastructure provisioning for production and stage is managed by Terraform, orchestrated by Kubernetes, and config management by Ansible.